YottaDB/YDBDoc/ProgGuide/isv.rst

 For Terminal I/O:

-0Indicating normal termination of a read operation
+0: Indicating normal termination of a read operation

 1: Indicating a parity error